Separate names with a comma.

 Ooooh, I know what's coming!!!
 But I won't tell...yer killin' me Joe, heck with the movies, this is way more fun.

 Mmm.
-I remember my brother and I stunt-riding off the diving board, into a full community pool....
+I remember my brother and I stunt-riding off the diving board, into community swimming pool....
+At night.
 1973.
 Montgomery, AL.....

 All the cool stuff you and I and thousands of others did back before the term "BMX" was even invented!
 Give us a Mountain bike today with some suspension and 21 speeds?
 We could jump over 11 little kids.
 Make that 12!

-When I was 15 I used my paper-route money to buy a unicycle, and taught myself to ride it over the course of one summer.
+When I was 13 I saved up enough money to buy a unicycle, and taught myself to ride it over the course of one summer.
 Now there's an interesting skill that is really quite useless - although I did dream of running away to join the circus, since I had (still have, I think) a true circus-like "skill".
 I can't juggle though.
-Not even a little bit.
+Yet.

 This was between 1979 and 84...the power lines and sand pits were "owned" by the MXers, but we were in right in there with 'em and they didn't roost us.